mordeccai/typesque/README.md

 This repo/branch is supposed to run fine on all major OS platforms and targets `Node.js >= 8.0.0`

+## Cli Commands

+You can either use `typesque` or `tsq`.
+I'll use the Create a new project `tsq new project-name`
+Create a controller `tsq make:controller home-controller` or even shorter `tsq make:controller home` Create a model `tsq make:model home`
+Create a middleware `tsq make:middleware is-home`

 ## Development

 Great!
 If you are planning to contribute to the framework, make sure to adhere to following conventions, since a consistent code-base is always joy to work with.